Main

 Fu X et al. 9-Cis retinoic acid reduces 1alpha,25-dihydroxychole- calciferol-induced renal calcification by altering vitamin K-dependent gamma-carboxylation of matrix gamma-carboxyglutamic acid protein in A/J male mice.
 Journal of Nutrition 2008 Dec;138(12):2337–41, http://pmid.us/19022954.
 Hat tip to Chris Masterjohn: www.facebook.com/note. php?note_id=112375358783617.

-Be the first to review this product!
+Be the first to write a review!

 Ingredients